uktrade/data-hub-frontend/README.md

 By default cypress will run on electron headlessly, you can read more about it [here](https://docs.cypress.io/guides/core-concepts/launching-browsers.html#Electron-Browser)

-Execute all the tests on `specs` in chrome browser:
+With the local server running on port 3000, execute all the tests on `specs` in chrome browser:

 `$ npm run test:functional -- --browser chrome`